 Three times a month, we’ll send out reminders on where the Final Friday nearest you is.
 We’ll also keep the events page updated, so you can find out there, too.

 If you don’t see a Final Friday near you, it’s easy to start one in your area — just email your contact information to [email protected] and we’ll help get you started.
 You can also write us if you want to host a Final Friday or add yourself to the Final Friday email list in your city.
-And occasionally, we’ll send Observer editors and contributors to entertain the assembled throngs.

 The Texas Observer Final Fridays for 2014 will be held in: